- Home

 Skiing in Chamonix Mont-Blanc

 Chamonix France offers five main ski areas, accessed via the area’s mini base villages with a total of 51 lifts transporting skiers of all abilities to the resort's famed slopes.
 Le Brevent cable car begins just above the town and climbs to more than 8,000 feet.
+Les Houches, Le Tour and sunny La Flegere are areas ideal for beginners, families and intermediates looking for trails at their level.
+Grands-Montets-Lognan is the most popular area for intermediate and more advanced skiers.

 Strong intermediate and above skiers will want to challenge themselves in the area off the Aiguille du Midi, reached by a two-stage cable car.
 This descent of over 8,000 feet on and along the glacier of Vallee Blanche features spectacular mountain scenery dominated by Mont Blanc, Europe's highest mountain.

-Beginner Skiing in Chamonix, France
+Beginner Skiing in Chamonix Mont-Blanc

 As an international destination for extreme skiing, Chamonix is best left for experts.
 Beginner skiers, especially first timers, should head to the north end of the valley to the Domaine de Balme, out of the town of Le Tour, or Brévent-Flégère on the west side of town.
 If visibility is poor, the family-friendly Les Houches ski area has gentle on-piste skiing on tree-lined runs.